-Task ID Task Description Schedule CTRL-1 Maintain ordinance that addresses runoff from new development, redevelopment and construction site projects including the adoption of Appendix 1 of the Permit (which includes adoption of the Stormwater Management Manual for Western Washington); Cite code reference in Annual Report Ongoing CTRL-2 Maintain ordinance allowing inspection and enforcement of maintenance standards for private stormwater facilities Ongoing CTRL-3 Review site plans for compliance with City Code (Keep track of number of site plans reviewed) Ongoing CTRL-4 Inspect construction sites prior to and during construction for erosion control (Maintain inspection records; see CTRL- 6).
+Task ID Task Description Schedule CTRL-1 Maintain ordinance that addresses runoff from new development, redevelopment and construction site projects including the adoption of Appendix 1 of the Permit (which includes adoption of the Stormwater Management Manual for Western Washington); Cite code reference in Annual Report Ongoing CTRL-2 Maintain ordinance ensuring that maintenance standards for private stormwater facilities are necessary and should be documented and reviewed during the plan review process Ongoing CTRL-3 Review site plans for compliance with City Code (Keep track of number of site plans reviewed) Ongoing CTRL-4 Inspect construction sites prior to and during construction for erosion control (Maintain inspection records; see CTRL-6).
 Ongoing CTRL-5 Provide post construction inspections prior to approval for compliance with City Code and to verify a maintenance plan is in place.
 (Maintain inspection records; see CTRL-6).
 Ongoing CTRL-6 Maintain records of inspections (Include name of inspector, date, findings, warning letters, notices of violations, enforcement actions).
 Ongoing (Need to complete 80% of scheduled inspections) CTRL-7 Make available (via website and developer checklist) the electronic links to Ecology's Construction Stormwater General Permit Notice of Intent and the Industrial Stormwater General Permit Notice of Intent to developers.
 Ongoing CTRL-8 Train staff in the site plan review process, inspections, and enforcement.
-Maintain records of this training and names of staff trained.
-Ongoing/New Hires
+Training shall include specifics on how to apply the latest Department of Ecology Stormwater Management Manual for Western Ongoing/New Hires